jiegec/awesome-stars/README.md

 - [UCLA-VAST/AutoBridge](https://github.com/UCLA-VAST/AutoBridge) - [FPGA 2021, Best Paper Award] An automated floorplanning and pipelining tool for Vivado HLS.
 - [openhwgroup/force-riscv](https://github.com/openhwgroup/force-riscv) - Instruction Set Generator initially contributed by Futurewei
 - [nulidangxueshen/ALBUS](https://github.com/nulidangxueshen/ALBUS) - A Method for efficiently processing SpMV using SIMD and load balancing
-- [loongson/llvm-project](https://github.com/loongson/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
-Note: the repository does not accept github pull requests at this moment.
-Please submit your patches at ht
 - [afborchert/pointer-chasing](https://github.com/afborchert/pointer-chasing) - Utilities to measure read access times of caches, memory, and hardware prefetches for simple and fused operations
 - [tonybaloney/Pyjion](https://github.com/tonybaloney/Pyjion) - Pyjion - A JIT for Python based upon CoreCLR
 - [jiegec/cpu-micro-benchmarks](https://github.com/jiegec/cpu-micro-benchmarks) - CPU micro benchmarks